callionica/bellringing/saxilby-and-simbell.md

 When making changes and testing your setup, you can do some testing by moving the bell past the sensor with your hands, but before declaring victory, make sure to do some ringing so you can see how the sensor responds to the full range of motion at realistic speeds.

 ## Windows 10 S Mode, Simbell, and Abel
 Bellringing using a simulator can be achieved with a cheap Windows 10 laptop running Abel and Simbell.
 But in order to install Abel software and the Simbell drivers, you need to switch your computer out of Windows 10 *S* or Windows 10 *in S Mode* (which is the same thing) if that's what it's running.
-You can switch Windows 10 out of S Mode without cost, so don't be afraid to buy a laptop with "Windows 10 S".
-Windows 10 Home works fine.
+You can switch Windows 10 out of S Mode without cost, so don't be afraid to buy a laptop with "Windows 10 S" as the operating system.
 Instructions: [How to switch out of S Mode](https://support.microsoft.com/en-gb/help/4456067/windows-10-switch-out-of-s-mode)

+Windows 10 Home works fine with bellringing software.
+There's no need to buy Windows 10 Pro for this purpose.

 With Windows switched out of S Mode, the Simbell drivers were found and installed automatically by Windows 10.
 There was no need to install the drivers from the Simbell site.